 A typical Sangha Night sees us gathering together until around 6:15, when we usually meditate until around 7pm.
 The period between 7 and 8:15 varies from week to week: we have a devotional practice night and a meditation night once a month as well as a number of Dharma nights which may involve teaching, Q&A time or discussion.

-In 2014 we will be exploring the Buddha's Noble Eightfold Path.
-The theme will be reflected most noticeably in the weeks when we discuss the Dharma, though we also plan to tie our meditation and puja nights in to the current focus of the year's theme.Call or email if you have any questions.
+In 2015 we will be exploring the theme of Living the Dharma.
+The topics this year will focus on bringing the Dharma more fully in to our everyday lives by deepening our connection to the Three Jewels and our commitment to practice.Call or email if you have any questions.
 Suggested Donation is $10, though all are welcome regardless of ability to pay.

 Drop-in meditation practice, suitable for those who are already familiar with the Mindfulness of Breathing and Metta Bhavana meditations.Donations welcome.